 CAEN supports a number of teaching and learning tools for Michigan Engineering.
 We offer consulting as well as training resources and workshops for many areas of instructional technology, including campus-wide applications and tools.
 Services like U-M Canvas, lecture recording, video conferencing, student response systems, and digital media solutions are all supported by CAEN.
-We also work closely with experts in CRLT-E and Nexus to connect Engineering faculty and instructors to the right technology for their needs.
+We also work closely with experts in CRLT-E and Michigan Engineering Online & Professional Education (ME-OPE) to connect Engineering faculty and instructors to the right technology for their needs.

 For assistance using instructional tools in your course, or if you currently use technology that you believe would be beneficial to other Michigan Engineering instructors, let us know at [email protected].